Tuggummi/TPF/README.md

 _BUT BEFORE you message me_ try to solve it on your own, download the latest version from the GitHub, and it might work.
 Perhaps you changed anything or it was a problem on my end.
 If it doesn't work when you've downloaded the latest version, message me.
 Again, on discord: _Tuggummi#7842_

-In versions.md you can read about all of the 'bigger' versions that exists.
+In versions.md you can read about some of the versions that exists.
 Although not all versions will be available.

+## Features

+¤ Saving location and players identifiers in HeidiSQL.
+Uses the location on playerSpawn.

+¤ Disables the wanted level, configurable.

+¤ Revive command, heals or revives the player if your dead or alive.

+¤ Handle vehicle, repair, clean, spawn and delete vehicles.

 #### How to install